 1 T Chinese rice wine or dry sherry

 1 medium onion, sliced

 1. Snap green beans into halves or thirds

 2. Slice steak with the grain into 2-inch-wide strips.
 Then slice the strips across the grain into 1/8-inch-thick slices

-4. Heat 1 Tablespoon oil in stir-fry pan over high heat until oil is hot but not smoking.
-Test by dipping a spatula in beef mixture and then into the oil; it should sizzle.
-Add green beans and stir 1 minute.
+4. Heat 1 Tablespoon oil in a stir-fry pan over high heat until oil is hot but not smoking.
+Test by dipping a spatula in the beef mixture and then into the oil; it should sizzle.
+Add green beans and stir for 1 minute.
 Add water and reduce heat to medium.
 Cover and cook until tender-crisp, 6-9 min.
-Transfer beans and liquid to shallow dish. (when using peas, I skipped this step and simply microwaved them)
+Transfer beans and liquid to a shallow dish. (when using peas, I skipped this step and simply microwaved them)